Stock market today: Wall Street falls after the bond market cranks up the pressure again

-NEW YORK (AP) — Stocks are falling Thursday and threatening to snap one of Wall Street's longest winning streaks in two decades as the pressure cranks higher from the bond market.
+NEW YORK (AP) — Stocks fell Thursday to break one of Wall Street’s longest winning streaks in two decades after the pressure cranked higher from the bond market.

-Stocks had been rising earlier in the day, and the S&P 500 was on track for a ninth straight gain, which would mark its longest winning streak in 19 years.
+Stocks had been higher earlier in the day, and the S&P 500 was on track for a ninth straight gain, which would have been its longest winning streak in 19 years.
 But the stock market quickly sagged under the weight of rising yields in the bond market.

-Yields rose in the morning after a report suggested the U.S. job market remains remarkably solid.
-They climbed further in the early afternoon when the U.S. government announced the results of a sale of $24 billion in Treasury bonds maturing in 30 years.
-And they spurted even higher after Federal Reserve Chair Jerome Powell said the Fed "will not hesitate" to raise interest rates further if it feels high inflation is not fully under control.
+Treasury yields rose in the morning after a report suggested the U.S. job market remains remarkably solid.
+They climbed further when the U.S. government announced the results of a sale of $24 billion in Treasury bonds.
+And then they spurted higher after Federal Reserve Chair Jerome Powell said the Fed "will not hesitate" to raise interest rates further if it feels high inflation is not fully under control.

-The 10-year Treasury yield, which is the centerpiece of the bond market, climbed to 4.63% from 4.50% late Wednesday.
+The 10-year Treasury yield, which is the centerpiece of the bond market, rose to 4.63% from 4.50% late Wednesday.

 High rates and yields have been the main driver for the stock market for months because they hurt prices for investments, slow the economy and raise the pressure on the financial system.

-Last week, though, investors took comments from the Fed's Powell to indicate the central bank’s hikes to interest rates may be done.
-He said the summer’s jump in Treasury yields could substitute for further hikes to rates if they remain persistent.
+Last week, though, investors took comments from the Fed's Powell to indicate is hikes to interest rates may be done.
+He said the summer’s jumps in Treasury yields could substitute for further hikes to rates if they remain persistent.
 That triggered a sharp easing in Treasury yields, which in turn helped stocks to rally.

 Some economists have already been trimming their forecasts for how deeply the Fed may ultimately cut, saying the central bank will likely keep rates higher than they were before COVID.